silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 apply a coat of paint, then you let it dry, then a coat of varnish, etc. Another approach might be to think of the project in terms of components, so you break down the project into separate pieces (walls, floor, supports, etc.) and determine how the pieces will connect.
-Then you can finish each piece and attach them all.
+Then you can finish each piece individually and attach them all.
 These approaches are very different but both are valid for any sort of carpentry project (maybe some projects fit one approach better, however).
 We could call these different _carpentry paradigms_.

 Programming paradigms are very similar.
 They affect only how we humans think about programs; the compiler always ends up translating the program into machine code for the CPU.
-So it's entirely possible that we could write a program two different ways in two different programming languages that follow two different programming paradigms, but both end up being compiled to the exact same machine code &ndash; just like a carpenter can build the same project two different ways.
+So it's entirely possible that we could write a program two different ways in two different programming languages that follow two different programming paradigms, but both end up being compiled to the exact same machine code &ndash; just like a carpenter could build a birdhouse step-by-step or as separate components and get the same result either way.

 The C programming language follows a "procedural" programming paradigm.
 This paradigm is kind of like the step-by-step approach for carpentry: it breaks down